Master sergeant: United States

-Master sergeant is a senior non-commissioned officer rank used within the United States Armed Forces by the United States Army, Marine Corps, Air Force, and Space Force.
-It is ranked differently depending on the service branch.
+Master sergeant is a senior non-commissioned officer rank used within the United States Armed Forces by the United States Army (E-8), Marine Corps (E-8), Air Force (E-7), and Space Force (E-7).
 The Civil Air Patrol also has the rank of master sergeant.

 U.S. Army

 Master sergeant (MSG) is the eighth enlisted grade (E-8), ranking above sergeant first class and below sergeant major, command sergeant major, Sergeant Major of the Army, and equal in grade but not authority to a first sergeant.
-It is abbreviated as MSG and indicated by three chevrons above three inverted arcs, commonly referred to as "rockers".
+It is abbreviated as MSG and indicated by three chevrons above three inverted arcs, commonly referred to as "rockers."

-A master sergeant may be assigned as a brigade-level section noncommissioned officer in charge and serves as the subject matter expert in their field, but may also hold other positions depending on the type of unit.
-Unlike the Air Force, an Army Master Sergeant can not serve in a First Sergeant's billet, but with the correct training they can be promoted to First Sergeant.
+A master sergeant may be assigned as a battalion or brigade-level section noncommissioned officer in charge and serves as the subject matter expert in their field, but may also hold other positions depending on the type of unit.
+Unlike the Air Force, an Army master sergeant can not serve in a first sergeant's billet, but with the correct training they can be promoted to first sergeant.

 When holding the position of first sergeant, called frocking, the master sergeant is referred to as "first sergeant"; however, when not in the position of first sergeant, master sergeants are addressed as "sergeant".
 This is the standard address for all pay grades E-5 through E-8.
-A Master Sergeant is often called "top" or "top kick," referring to the fact that they were once the highest rank in the enlisted grades.
+A master sergeant is often called "top" or "top kick," referring to the fact that they were once the highest rank in the enlisted grades.

 In 1920, the Army combined several regimental level "staff" NCO ranks, including four grades of sergeant major, three grades of quartermaster sergeant, regimental supply sergeant, senior ordnance sergeant, senior band sergeant, four grades of senior master sergeant, and seven additional master-level technical and specialist ranks into the new master sergeant rank.
 Master sergeant then became the senior enlisted rank, ranking above technical sergeant and first sergeant (a positional rank/title for the senior technical sergeant in a company/battery/troop), while "sergeant major" became a "courtesy title" for the senior master sergeant in a battalion/squadron or higher headquarters.

 In 1942, the rank of first sergeant was elevated one grade and was then considered as a junior version of master sergeant, because while first sergeants served as senior NCOs at the company/battery/troop level, master sergeants held positions as the senior NCO in their MOS at battalion/squadron and higher level headquarters.
 In 1958, both first sergeant and master sergeant were elevated one grade to the new E-8 pay grade, while the rank of sergeant major was restored as the senior enlisted rank at the new pay grade of E-9.